 The product of the Directed Study project is a scholarly paper that can take one of four forms.
-These forms include a) a critical literature review; b) an empirical study; c) a case study; or d) a treatment manual (see rubric for each in Appendix).
-The directed study is an independent project conducted under the direction/supervision of a two-member faculty committee: the primary faculty advisor (chair of the committee), and a second faculty member who serves as an advisor to the project (committee member).
-A prospectus form signed by the student, proposed committee chair and proposed committee member must be filed with the Office of Academic Affairs no later than noon on the last business day before the start of the fall semester of the academic year in which the directed study is to be completed.
+These forms include (a) a critical literature review; (b) an empirical study; (c) a case study; or (d) a treatment manual (see rubric for each in Appendix).
+A prospectus form signed by the student, proposed committee chair and proposed committee member must be filed with the Office of Academic Affairs no later than noon on the last business day before the start of the fall semester of the academic year in which the directed study is to be completed (See below Directed Study committee).
 Failure to submit this signed prospectus as indicated will result in cancellation of the student's registration for Directed Study.